Executive Order 6102: Similar laws in other countries

 In Poland, a similar regulation was issued on November 7, 1919, which forced citizens to sell their gold and silver to the state.
 A month later, it was extended until January 31, 1920.
+It was repealed on 6 February 1920.

 In Australia, Part IV of the Banking Act 1959 allows the Commonwealth government to seize private citizens' gold in return for paper money where the Governor-General is satisfied that it is expedient so to do, for the protection of the currency or of the public credit of the Commonwealth.
 On January 30, 1976, the operation of that part of the Act was suspended.

-United Kingdom introduced the gold trade ban law in 1966 (Exchange Control Act 1947).
+The United Kingdom introduced the gold trade ban law in 1966 (Exchange Control (Gold Coins Exemption) Order 1966, which revoked most exceptions to the general ban enacted by the Exchange Control Act 1947).
 It became illegal for UK residents to continue to hold more than four gold coins dated after 1817, or to buy any gold coins unless they obtain collector licence from Bank of England.
-The reasoning was to prevent people from hoarding the gold, while the cost of living and inflation increase.
+The reasoning was to prevent people from hoarding the gold, while the cost of living and inflation increased.
 This act was repealed in 1971.